 Polaris will continue to reign as the North Star for a couple more millenia.
 Gamma Cephei stands next in line to inherit the North Star title in around 4,000 CE.
 And as axial precession continues to trace this cosmic circle, other stars will take over the mantle of North Star.
 Around 7,500 CE, Alderamin – Cepheus’ brightest star – will become the North Star.
 And ultimately, of course, in about 26,000 years, the crown will return to Polaris.

 Gamma Cephei is about 45 light-years away from us.
 It’s a binary star, with two stars revolving around a common center of mass every 67 years.
 The larger star, about 1.4 times the mass of our sun, is an ordinary main sequence star, somewhat similar to our sun.
 The small star, less than half our sun’s mass, is a red dwarf star.

 First exoplanet discovered, lost and rediscovered

 Astronomers announced they had found a planet around the Gamma Cephei stellar system in 1988.
-Over the years, confusion about what type of stars existed in the stellar system called into question whether the planet really existed, so the scientists retracted their finding in 1992.
-But in 2002, new observations allowed astronomers to refine their data on the two stars in Gamma Cephei, and they realized once again that a planet indeed circled the binary pair.
+Over the years, confusion about what type of stars existed in the system called into question whether the planet really existed, so the scientists retracted their finding in 1992.
+But in 2002, new observations allowed astronomers to refine their data on the two stars in Gamma Cephei, and they realized once again that a planet did indeed circle the binary pair.